kammitama5/kammitama5.github.io/_posts/2022-03-19-Saturday-March-19th.md

 - I had a lot of fun and there were some smart people in that group!
 I will definitely plan on attending next year, and hope that they can have a virtual event, but if not, I guess I'll have to plan to go up there at some point!
 I seem to have a growing number of friends there, so it may definitely be worth it!
+- I loved Tanya's statement that "In good puzzles, nothing is random.".
+There is something really elegant about that that I love!

 ## And that's all.